caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 }
 ~~~

-so to create a "query" for a type we only should need to do:
+So I can make an instance for an specific type this way:

 ~~~
 object ints extends Field[Int] object strings extends Field[String]